emsoucy/blog/_posts/2021-09-27-steamcmd-base-image.markdown

 The script mounts an empty image and then uses ```dnf``` package manager to install packages into the root of the mounted container.
 This way I do not need to include a package manager inside of the container, my host's package manager installs the packages into the container.
 I then create the ```steam``` user and make the required changes to ```/etc/passwd``` and ```/etc/group```.
-Next , I download and unpack the ```steamcmd``` files into the container and run it so that it will download and update the latest Steam files.
+Next I download and unpack the ```steamcmd``` files into the container and run it so that it will download and update the latest Steam files.
-Lastly, the script squashes and commits the image.
+Lastly the script squashes and commits the image.

 Building and listing the image:
 ```